vbaliga165/PickMyChamp/README.md

    3. Coming to a conclusion of champions

-      - In order to generate a list of top champions for the user to play, I needed some sort of relation between games played, KDA and win rate.
+      - In order to generate a list of top champions for the user to play, I needed some sort of relation between *games played, KDA and win rate*.
       ```python
        X = frame[['Games','KDA']]
        Y = frame['Win Rate']